I am a

-If you’re drawn to a profession that can have a profound on people’s lives, helping with the things they want and need to do in community and family life, work, school, sports and relaxation interests, an exciting career is ahead of you.
+If you're drawn to a profession that can have a profound effect on people's lives, helping with the things they want and need to do in community and family life, work, school, sports and relaxation interests, an exciting career is ahead of you.

 Occupational therapy focuses on enabling people to lead more productive, self-sufficient lives.
 By concentrating on their strengths rather than their restrictions or barriers, it helps them to achieve their goals.
 This degree will equip you with a range of therapeutic techniques to help people in your care to overcome the challenges they face due to injury, illness or environmental barriers.

 Experience Days for Year 11 and 12 students

 Get a feel for life as a Griffith University student.
 Explore the campus, tour lecture theatres and labs, and get hands-on with interactive study area sessions.